When we created the blog post about this article in April of 2021, we titled it: “Perimenopause is going mainstream — It’s about time!!!”

 Because hormones fluctuate wildly during perimenopause, it can be difficult to test for.

-This is something we convey repeatedly, the fact that testing during this phase isn’t relevant or helpful.
-We so badly want to know what is going on and testing seems like a way to reign in the chaos, but it just doesn’t tell you much since hormone levels change hour to hour in the perimenopausal woman.
+This is something we have conveyed repeatedly, the fact that testing duringperimenopause isn’t relevant or helpful.
+When symptoms arise, we so badly want to know why we feel so not like ourselves and testing seems like a way to reign in the chaos, but it doesn’t tell you much since hormone levels change minute to minute and hour to hour in the perimenopausal woman.

 And here is the other quote we love as it underscores something we found hard to believe when we started this project.
 The research hasn’t been done to verify all of the things that arise as our hormonal patterns change.
 More research is being done all the time to determine how symptoms are linked to changes in hormonal levels and patterns.
 The tricky thing is that there are symptoms caused by ovarian aging and others that arise just from aging itself.